EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-2_calculating_average_voltage.md

 ## Step 6: Viewing the Job Running Results

-On the **Stream Operation** page, find the running stream data processing job under the **User Pipeline** tab, and click the job name to open the **Stream Details** page.
+On the **Pipeline Operation** page, find the running stream data processing job under the **User Pipeline** tab, and click the job name to open the **Stream Details** page.
 You can view the following information about the job.

 - **Summary**: View the summary of the running stream, such as the count of processed data records and the record throughput.